wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    the fetched zone MUST NOT be used until after ZONEMD verification is complete and successful.
-Once the zone data has been verified as the IANA root zone, the resolver can begin LocalRoot enabled DNS resolution, potentially using the steps defined in {{integrating-root-zone-data}}.
+Once the zone data has been verified as the IANA root zone, the resolver can begin LocalRoot enabled DNS resolution, potentially using the steps defined in
+   {{integrating-root-zone-data}}.

 5. The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the IANA root zone is available.
    This internal MAY be configurable and SHOULD default to the IANA root zone's current SOA refresh value.
-When a resolver has detected that a new copy of the IANA root zone is available, the resolver should consider its copy stale and MUST start at step 1 to obtain a new zone.
+When a resolver has detected that a new copy of the IANA root zone is available, the resolver SHOULD start at step 1 to obtain a new zone.
 Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the IANA root zone.

 Resolvers MUST have an upper limit beyond which if a new copy is not available it will revert to using regular DNS queries to the IANA root zone instead of continuing to use the previously downloaded copy.
-This upper limit stale value MAY be configurable and SHOULD default to the root zone's current SOA expiry value.
-Once the LocalRoot implementation's copy of the IANA root zone is no longer considered stale after a fresh copy has been obtained, the resolver may resume LocalRoot enabled resolution operations.
+If at any point this upper limit has been reached, the resolver SHOULD fall back to using regular DNS mechanisms for performing DNS resolutions on behalf of its clients.
+This upper limit value MAY be configurable and SHOULD default to the root zone's current SOA expiry value.
+Once the LocalRoot implementation's copy of the IANA root zone has been successfully refreshed and is no longer considered expired, the resolver may resume LocalRoot enabled resolution operations.

 ## Integrating root zone data into the resolution process